jonathanmorgan/python_utilities/README.md

 ## Installation

-The easiest way to use these libraries is to clone this repository into a django sites folder alongside other applications, so they are a part of the same python path as other django apps.
+Clone this repository and place it somewhere in your PYTHON_PATH, including the base "python\_utilities" directory.
+The easiest way to use these libraries with a Django site is to clone this repository into the site's folder alongside other applications, so these utilities are a part of the same python path as other django apps.
 These utilities are used by other of my django applications, as well.
 They can also be used outside of django.

 ## Usage